Simplified raises $2.2 million in seed to bring automated content creation to marketers – TechCrunch

 According to founder KD Deshpande, it’s all about scale.
 While it may be easier than ever to create a single piece of content, there is still the matter of volume.
 Simplified looks to speed up the process of content creation using its machine learning automation algorithms.

-This comes in the midst of a massive evolution of the design space over the past several years, with players like InVision, Figma, and Canva leading the charge in providing fresh, new design tools that meet the demands of a new generation of designers and design-oriented organizations.
+This comes in the midst of a massive evolution of the design space over the past several years, with players like InVision, Figma and Canva leading the charge in providing fresh, new design tools that meet the demands of a new generation of designers and design-oriented organizations.